mbucchia/_ARCHIVE_XR_APILAYER_NOVENDOR_hand_to_controller/README.md

 The author is Matthieu Bucchianeri (https://github.com/mbucchia/).
 Please note that this software is not affiliated with Microsoft nor Ultraleap.

 Special thanks to Roman Bershadsky (https://flightsimulation.romandesign.ca/) for his ideas on how this software should work!

+Special thanks to BufordTX for spotting my bug in the installation script.